 At that time, Czechoslovakia had standing mutual protection alliances with both France and the Soviet Union.
 However, the agreement with the USSR required that it come to Czechoslovakia’s defense only in the case that France did so also.
 The French government, in spite of its treaty agreements, had no desire to be drawn into a war with Germany, and neither did Great Britain which would have been obligated to aid France if war broke out on the continent.
 British Prime Minister Neville Chamberlain, anxious to avoid war with Germany at any cost, visited Hitler at Obersalzberg on 21 September, and assured him that his aims in Czechoslovakia could be achieved peacefully.

 On September 29, 1938, Hitler agreed to receive Chamberlain, French Premier Eduoard Daladier, and Italian dictator Benito Mussolini in Munich, and the resultant Munich Agreement awarded large chunks of Czech territory to the Third Reich.
 It was finalized while the Czech representatives were forced to wait on a bench outside the meeting room while the fate of their country was decided without their participation in the discussions.
 The final result of Munich was that Czechoslovak President Edvard Beneš was forced into accepting the proposal to cede the Sudetenland to Germany by 10 October, believing that Czechoslovakia had no chance of defeating Germany in an armed conflict without the help of its allies.
+As a protest the president of Czechoslovakia, Edvard Benes, left to the exile in England.
 The Soviet Union was largely ignored during this process.

 With the loss of the Sudetenland, Czechoslovakia also lost the backbone of its northern defenses, the series of mountain fortifications and bunkers that had been built along the German border during the 1920s and ’30s.
 And the dismemberment of the state wasn’t over yet, as Czechoslovakia’s other neighbors sought to peel away slices for themselves .
 Shortly after the occupation of the Sudetenland by Germany, Poland sent troops to annex the region of Teschen which had been disputed since the end of the First World War, and then Hungary was granted huge swaths of Slovak and Ruthenian territory by the Vienna Award of 2 November.